It’s startling, isn’t it?

 That’s at least what a Clarizen/Harris Poll survey found in 2014.
-According to the survey, 35% said status meetings are a waste of time and 46% wanted to do another unpleasant activity instead of attending them.
+According to the survey, 35% said status meetings are a waste of time and 46% wanted to do an unpleasant activity instead of attending them.

 This begs the question:

 Are status meetings a must?
 Or is there a better way to hold effective status meetings?
 Read on to find out!